klmnden/azure-docs.tr-tr/articles/active-directory/active-directory-licensing-group-product-migration.md

     Write-Host "Verifying initial assumptions:"

-    #Check if there are enough target licenses for all users
+    # Check if there are enough target licenses for all of the users.
     $skuState = Get-MsolAccountSku | Where {$_.AccountSkuId -ieq $targetSkuId}

     if($skuState -eq $null)